Hike to Trollpikken in Norway (aka the ‘Troll’s Dick’!)

 Trollpikken, aka the Troll's Dick in Egersund, Norway

-Now, I’m not going to lie, climbing on top of a humongous phallus did make me feel wildly excited (sorry Vas!), and judging by Ale’s grin, he enjoyed the momentary feeling of being stupendously well-endowed.
+Now, I’m not going to lie, climbing on top of a humongous phallus did make me feel wildly excited.
+Sorry Vas!
+Also, judging by Ale’s grin, he enjoyed the momentary feeling of being stupendously well-endowed.
+I mean, how can anyone not like this thing?
+It’s hilarious!

-After we clamoured back down, and the main attraction had been seen, tried and conquered, I think we all felt impressed and equally amused by what Mother Nature had revealed to us.
+After we clamoured back down, and the main attraction had been seen, tried, and conquered, it was time to turn back to the car the way we came.
+I think we all felt impressed and equally amused by what Mother Nature had revealed to us that day.
+It certainly did not disappoint.

 Accommodation in & around Stavanger